baroquon/reefpoints/source/posts/2016-08-16-The-minumum-knowledge-you-need-to-start-metaprogramming-in-Elixir.md

 ## How to do experiments

-The best way to learn is trial and error, Elixir provides a few functions that can help us:
+The best way to learn is trial and error.
+Elixir provides a few functions that can help us: `IO.inspect`, `Code.eval_quoted`, `Macro.to_string`, and `Macro.expand/Macro.expand_once`.
+Let's find out more about each one:

 * IO.inspect